 Wetland Bird Survey (WeBS)

 A monthly survey of wetland sites to monitor the abundance of wildfowl and waders nationally.
 WeBS results are published annually and data are available from the BTO.
 Organiser: British Trust for Ornithology.
 Berkshire Representative: Ken & Sarah White (email@example.com).
+There are several Berkshire sites seeking surveyors for the 2017/8 winter, including the excellent Wraysbury and Horton Gravel Pits.

 Garden Bird Survey (GBS)